MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 slug: scrolling-the-world
 ---

-Time to bring this world to life, we will be creating a conveyor belt system to scroll our world objects toward the player, giving illusion of the player moving.
+Time for you to bring this world to life, you will be creating a conveyor belt system to scroll the world objects toward the player, giving illusion of the player moving.

 ![Conveyor Belt](https://media.giphy.com/media/WFkbyRl2Ke1oY/giphy.gif)

 #Ready to rock and scroll

+To control the speed of this conveyor belt you will want to add a new *scrollSpeed* property to the *GameScene* class.

 > [action]
-> We need to define a new member variable, which we will call `scrollSpeed`.
-Add the following line to *GameScene.swift* after the fixedDelta member variable:
+> Add the following line to *GameScene.swift* after the *fixedDelta* property:
 >
 ```
 let scrollSpeed: CGFloat = 100
 ```
 >

+##Virtual scroll layer

-Now you need to use that variable to manipulate the scroll speed of our conveyor belt, before we do this we need to modify our *GameScene* to create a virtual layer for the objects we wish to scroll.
+You will need to use this property to manipulate the scroll speed of the conveyor belt, before you do this you need to modify the *GameScene* to create a virtual layer for all the objects you wish to scroll.

 > [action]
-> Add an empty node to the scene, set the position to `(0,0)`, the Z Position to `2` and most important set the *name*
+> Drag an *Empty* node to the scene, set the position to `(0,0)`, set *Z-Position* to `2` and set the *Name*
 > to `scrollLayer`:
 >
 > ![Add empty node](../Tutorial-Images/xcode_add_empty_node_scroll.png)
 >

-Great, now we will to manipulate this object in our game code so lets create a code connection.
+Next you need to create a conde connection for the *scrollLayer*

 > [action]
-> Switch to *GameScene.swift* and add a new member variable for `scrollLayer`, add this after your `hero` member variable definition.
+> Open *GameScene.swift* and add the following after the `hero` property declaration.
 >
 ```
 var scrollNode: SKNode!
 ```
+>

-> Next add the code to connect the Scene Editor object with our new member variable.
-It's similar to the `hero` connection, although there is no need to do a recursive node search as this node is a top level child of the game scene.
+Next you need to create the code connection to the Scene Editor object.
+This step is very similar to creating the *hero* code connection, although this time there is no need to do a recursive node search as this node sits directly below the *GameScene*.

-> Add the following after the hero node search connection.
+> Add the following after the *hero* node code connection.
 >
 ```
 /* Set reference to scroll layer node */